Elegance Coral

 Catalaphyllia Coral Habitat: The C. jardinei live at depths down to 131 feet (40 M) or shallower in lagoonal and inter-reef areas of gentle turbid water.
 The substrate they like to bury into is soft and often muddy, with sea grasses often intertwined with the tentacles.
 They will share space with fungiids and other lagoonal inhabitants.
 The C. jardenei has very strong stinging tentacles to help capture small prey and to defend themselves against predators.

-Status The C. jardinei is not on the IUCN Red List of Endangered Species.
+The C. jardinei is not on the IUCN Red List of Endangered Species.

 There is a concern about collection of these corals, as being easy to collect can contribute to over collection.
 Also in later years, the need to travel out further from shore to obtain specimens adds to travel time, which in turn adds to a poorer survival rate.

-Description What do Catalaphyllia Corals look like: The Elegance Coral C. jardinei has a cone shaped, wedge like skeletal structure that makes it easy for them to bury into soft substrates.
+What do Catalaphyllia Corals look like: The Elegance Coral C. jardinei has a cone shaped, wedge like skeletal structure that makes it easy for them to bury into soft substrates.
 The bottom is pointed, yet the top where the fleshy polyp is located is very wide with pointy, thin, bone like divisions called septa.
 The septa forms V shaped valleys.
 The polyps have long thin tentacles with contrasting tips that can also be bulbous in some specimens.
-Their fleshy, large oral disc has several mouths over the "valley" of the septa.
+Their fleshy, large oral disc has several mouths over the “valley” of the septa.

 Colors can be fluorescent green with cream tentacles, brown and lime green with blue, orange or purple tipped tentacles. and more.
 Some colors like lime green are thought to help in UV protection.
 As an interesting side point, marine author Scott Michael photographed black and blue color morphs, indicating there may be many more color combinations in the ocean.

-The C. jardenei usually reaches about 12" ( 30 cm) long x 8" (20 cm) wide.
-When feeding, the individual tentacles can extend 4" (10 cm).
+The C. jardenei usually reaches about 12″ ( 30 cm) long x 8″ (20 cm) wide.
+When feeding, the individual tentacles can extend 4″ (10 cm).
 Lifespan is unknown.

-Difficulty of Care Catalaphyllia Coral Care: The C. jardinei can be moderate to difficult to care for.
+Captive bred corals, and specimens that are not infected by ECS can be moderate in care.
 Providing correct lighting, good gentle, yet turbid water flow, a good location, and almost daily feedings of finely minced food will contribute to their success.
 Make sure the tentacles are nowhere near live rock where they can be abrased and cut, since this will lead to tissue damage and brown jelly infection.
 Avoid direct metal halides, unless it is highly diffused.

 Elegance Corals with brown pigment are generally healthier and easier to care for.
 Translucent and clear specimens have already expelled most of their zooxanthellae and will not survive long.
 If your lighting is aging and dull, the Elegance Coral will expand its tissue to try and absorb light.
 This polyp expansion is not an indication of growth, but an indication your lighting is too low or old.
 Measure its skeleton when you acquire your C. jardenei and then again 6 months later to ascertain actual growth.

-Foods / Feeding Catalaphyllia Coral Feeding: The Catalaphyllia corals, like other large polyp stony (LPS) corals, have developed several feeding strategies.
+Catalaphyllia Coral Feeding: The Catalaphyllia corals, like other large polyp stony (LPS) corals, have developed several feeding strategies.
 Through a symbiotic relationship with a marine algae, known as zooxanthellae, they receive many of their nutrients.
 They also capture planktonic organisms, food particles from the water column, and can absorb dissolved organic matter.

 In captivity, these corals are hungry all the time, so feed as needed with various types of foods for optimal health.
-Never feed your C. jardenei foods that are any larger than .25" (6 mm).
+Never feed your C. jardenei foods that are any larger than .25″ (6 mm).
 Try mysis, krill, brine shrimp and other smaller items.
 You can also mince a small fish or shrimp into very small pieces and feed the entire organism to your Elegance Coral, since different parts of the animal have varying nutritional qualities.
-Just be cautious, placing a whole fish or shrimp does result in the animal's grabbing the food, but late at night it is regurgitated.
+Just be cautious, placing a whole fish or shrimp does result in the animal’s grabbing the food, but late at night it is regurgitated.
 This results in eventual starvation, starting with tissue recession and onset of possible disease.
-The C. jardenei does eat a lot of food, but it must be the proper small size of 1/4" or smaller.
+The C. jardenei does eat a lot of food, but it must be the proper small size of 1/4″ or smaller.

-Aquarium Care Typical water changes of 20% a month, 10% biweekly, or 5% weekly are needed.
+Typical water changes of 20% a month, 10% biweekly, or 5% weekly are needed.
 It has been noted that 5% weekly water changes replenish many of the needed additives and it is ultimately cheaper than purchasing additives for the water.
 With higher concentrations of coral with calcareous skeletons though, there may be a need put in additional additives to maintain proper levels for good growth.

 The following water supplements are suggested for Catalaphyllia species: